lanterno/beats/README.md

 ### Dependencies
 To install dependencies, use `make ops` to start a shell with pipenv files in sync.
 After that, run the pipenv commands you need. for example, `pipenv install pytest --dev`

+### Deployment
+This app uses GCP for deployment.
+Currently, the process is very manual though.

+The manual process:
+- git push will automatically create a new image on GCR
+- Go to Compute Engine, and create a new machine
+- specify the image as the one we just pushed
+- put the needed env variables (check the project settings.py for that)